 A registered agent can also help your business comply with applicable laws and regulations forwarding legal notices and sending reminders of filing deadlines.
 This allows you to take appropriate action in a timely manner.

-How Does an S Corp Designate and Change Its Registered Agent?
+How Does an S Corp Designate a Registered Agent?

-In most states, an LLC, partnership, or corporation must designate a registered agent at the formation stage.
+In most states, an LLC, partnership, or corporation must designate a registered agent at the business formation stage.
 After choosing your business structure, you must add a registered agent office when you file your Articles of Organization with the Secretary of State or other official government agency.
-A registered agent can be changed later on using a form that the state provides.

 As the owner of an S corp, you can be your company’s registered agent.
 In fact, generally speaking, anyone who meets the following criteria can be a registered agent: